We appreciate your continued patience if we are slower than usual to respond to your emails and phone calls. We are doing our best!

 If you notice that one or a few of your bridge pins near the top of your harp look different from the rest, don't worry!
 There's nothing wrong with them.
 In the upper ranges of the harp, everything has to get closer together in order to achieve accurate regulation.
 The beveled head allows the lever cam to get as close as possible to the bridge pin, which is necessary for some of these very short strings.

 Sometimes people notice that one or a few of their sharping levers are missing the little pin that the sharping lever presses against when it's engaged.
 This is actually part of the lever design!
 On the shortest strings with the smallest levers, there isn't room for that fret pin, and the levers are designed to function properly without one.

 Unfortunately, we do not have any cases left that fit these models.
-However, you can talk to a custom case company, such as Coon Hollow Canvas, Markwood Heavenly Cases, or the Colorado Case Company about having a case made to fit your harp.
+However, you can talk to a custom case company, such as Coon Hollow Canvas or Markwood Heavenly Cases about having a case made to fit your harp.